falegre05/AdidasChallenge/README.md

 # Adidas Coding Challenge

 This is a project based on two different services that communicate through a Rest API.
 CitiesServer accesses a Postgres database and offers information for citiesClient, which is in charge of calculating the shortest routes, both in terms of time and connections, between some Spanish cities.
+For this porpuse, A* algorithm is used, estimating heuristic values with the city's coordinates and Pythagorean trigonometry.

 ## Build & Run